franzinc/agraph-python/docs/source/tutorial/example001.rst

 In the next part of this example, we use the :meth:`~openCatalog` method to create a client-side catalog object.
-In this example we will connect to the catalog specified in ``AGRAPH_CATALOG``.
+In this example we will connect to the root catalog.
 When we look inside that catalog, we can see which repositories are available:

 .. testcode:: example1

-   catalog = server.openCatalog(AGRAPH_CATALOG)
+   catalog = server.openCatalog('')
    print("Available repositories in catalog '%s':" % catalog.getName())
    for repo_name in catalog.listRepositories():
        print('  - ' + repo_name)